 A Meme Tells a Thousand Words

 This icebreaker game will have students share their thoughts about class content through the vehicle of a meme.
 To play this game, you can search for memes or royalty-free images that express different reactions.
-Students can select the meme or image that best represents their reaction to the subject that you teach.
+Students can select the meme or image that best represents their thoughts on the subject that you teach.
 Alternatively, you can find royalty-free photographs that elicit a similar response.

 Place the memes and images around the classroom.
 When students enter the room, you can instruct them to circulate and observe each image or meme to identify the one that best describes how they feel about the subject you teach.

 Once they’ve selected the image, you can group them together based on their selection and have them discuss their answers with their peers.
-This provides students with the opportunity to interact with like-minded peers; additionally, this is a great time for you to circulate the room, join in on conversations by reflectively listening and showing your support to students by validating their comments or concerns.
+This provides students with the opportunity to interact with like-minded peers; additionally, this is a great time for you to circulate the room, to join in on conversations by reflectively listening, and to show your support to students by validating their comments or concerns.

 Fun icebreakers for high school students can be hard to come by.
 High school students are often reluctant to overshare.
 This is especially true for freshmen that are intimidated by their new environment, or seniors that prefer to keep to themselves.
 But the right icebreaker can make an immense difference in your learning environment by breaking through these mindsets.

 I hope this list of icebreaker activities for teens helps you foster a supportive and inclusive classroom culture this year.
 For more ideas for the 2021-2022 back-to-school season, check out my blog post on 8 Strategies for Starting a New School Year.